anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 _The Glance backends include Swift, Ceph RBD and NFS_

 #### 4.3.1.3 Cinder
-Cinder is the block device management service, Cinder depends on Keystone and possibly Glance to be able to create volumes from images.
+Cinder is the block device management service, depends on Keystone and possibly Glance to be able to create volumes from images.
 Cinder has services running on the control nodes and no services running on the compute nodes:
 -	Cinder API
 -	Cinder Scheduler
 -	Cinder Volume – the Cinder volume process needs to talk to its backends